-The Database service offers autonomous and user-managed Oracle Database solutions.
+The Database service offers autonomous and user-managed Oracle Database cloud solutions.
 Autonomous databases are preconfigured, fully-managed environments that are suitable for either transaction processing or for data warehouse workloads.
 User-managed solutions are bare metal, virtual machine, and Exadata DB systems that you can customize with the resources and settings that meet your needs.

 You can quickly provision an autonomous database or user-managed DB system.
 You have full access to the features and operations available with the database, but Oracle owns and manages the infrastructure.

 For details about each offering, start with the following overview topics: